jasonhuan9/cse15l-lab-reports/lab2.md

 ![add message2](lab2_files/add_message2.png)

 The method `handleRequest` is called again.
 It has the same relevant arugments of `/add-message`, `s=` and `user=`.
 The relevant field is `String s`.
 String s has the value of the previously recorded message which is `jpolitz: Hello`.
 String s changes by adding the new message on a seperate line.
-Here is adds `yash: How+are+you` to string s.
+Here it adds `yash: How+are+you` to string s.

 ## Part 2